sierrareschke/Maze-Game-Iteration-4/README.md

 ### Test Coverage
 ![](./hw_5_test_coverage.png)

-You will submit this assignment via a link to your GIT repository.
-If you are re-using a repository from a previous homework, create a branch called "Homework_4" and commit all changes for this assignment into that branch.
-And turn in a link to this branch.

-## Grading Rubric:

-### Deductions
-* Meaningful names for everything: variables, methods, classes, interfaces, etc. (1% off for each bad name, up to 10% total)
-* No "magic" numbers or strings (1% off for each one, up to 10%)
-* Unit tests: 100% method coverage  (1% off for each 5% below 100%)
-* No System.out.println() calls anywhere in your main code – replace with logging (see below) or eliminate outright.
-1% off for each System.out.println statement in src/main/java code.
-* 1% deduction for each missing required addition to the README.md (game outputs, screenshots, diagrams)

-### Method Construction Possible Deductions (max is listed under Required Capabilities)

-Methods should be:
-* "short" -- with very few exceptions all methods should fit on a screen using a readable font.
-* well named (duh).
-* properly denoted as instance methods vs. static methods (static methods don't reference the _this_ pointer).
-* limited complexity (level of indentation due to control structures).
-* not have comments that could be turned into just as readable code.

-All of this can be achieved through functional decomposition of more complicated methods (see lecture on October 2nd).

-### Required Capabilities

-* Add a screenshot of your code coverage to your README.md (5 points)
-* Add the output from three games into your README.md (5 points)
-* Add a UML Diagram of your classes (don’t include Builder or Factories) into your README.md   (5 points)
-* Game extensions (5 points for each new subclass - 20 total points)
-* Use Builder pattern for creating the maze (14 points for required capabilities and 6 points for method construction - 20 total points)
-* Use the Factory pattern in your Maze.Builder class (12 points creating required concrete classes and 3 points for method construction - 15 total points)

 ## Extending the Game
 We’re going to extend the game in this assignment, making the game a bit more interesting and creating a situation where we’d want to use the Factory pattern.